use3168/Adhell3/README.md

 # Adhell3
 The original Adhell app was marketized as a system wide adblocking app without VPN, but it can do more than just blocking ads.
 It can also disable system apps and disable app's permissions.<br/>
 Adhell is working by utilizing Samsung's Knox SDK.
 Therefore, it only works on Samsung devices.<br/>
-Within this SDK, there is a firewall function which can be used to block domains or define firewall rule to block a particular port for a specific app.<br/>
+Within this SDK, there is a firewall function which can be used to block domains or define firewall rule to block a particular port for a specific app or restrict the internet access.<br/>
 Adhell is merely a front-end for Samsung Knox SDK which initilizes the Knox with what you define (blocked domains, firewall rules, whitelists, disabled apps, etc).
 Therefore it doesn't run in the background.<br/>

 Adhell was developed by Samsung's developer.
 After he was forced to remove the code from internet by Samsung, FiendFyre was stepped up by providing the Adhell2.
 But after a while, it is also discontinued.<br/>